-The authority-guidance by a teacher is a specific guiding, in the sense that it must by sympathetic, authoritative guidance.
+The authority-guidance by the teacher is a particular guiding in the sense that it must by sympathetic authoritative guidance.
 The word sympathetic literally means to feel together.
-This means that sympathetic, authoritative guidance is not possible if the authority guide does not have an insight into a child way of being human.
-This entails a teacher, as authority guide, entering a relationship of trust and understanding with a child to be led by him/her.
-Anyone who will take the lead must have a very good understanding of that about which he/dhe will lead the other.
-Therefore, it is necessary that a prospective teacher have very good insight into the essence of the relationship of authority, as a manifestation of an educative relationship because only then can he/she fulfill his/her task as authority guider in a didactic-pedagogically accountable way.
-By observing the neediness of a child, one must be careful of a fundamental mistake, i.e., that a child in his/her becoming adult is mainly passive.
+This means that sympathetic authoritative guidance is not possible if the authority guide does not have an insight into a childlike way of being human.
+This entails the teacher, as authority guide, entering a relationship of trust and understanding with the child to be led by him.
+Anyone who will take the lead must have a very good understanding of that about which he will lead the other.
+Therefore, it is necessary that a prospective teacher have very good insight into the essence of the relationship of authority as a particular manifestation of the educative relationship because only then will he be able to fulfill his task as authority guider in a didactic-pedagogically accountable way.
+By observing the neediness of a child one must be careful of a fundamental mistake, namely, that a child in his becoming adult mainly is passive.
 The opposite is true.
-A child is and ought to be actively involved in an educative teaching event.
-This fact is illuminated in Chapter Two, with a discussion of didacticpedagogical criteria.
-The authority help, for which a child has a need, is not just to be formed by an adult, but to have an authority space in which he/she can do his/her exploration.
-In other words, a child must be oriented in sympathetic ways by an educative teacher.
-This means that the initial authority guiding (leading) by a teacher ought to CHANGE INTO AUTHORITY-ACCOMPANIMENT.
-With this, the paradox of closeness and distance in educating is reached.
-A teacher must gradually make him/herself superfluous in an educative teaching situation so that a child will progressively learn to realize his/her personal teaching possibilities him/herself.
-In other words, a child must progressively learn to show adulthood (Landman).
-However, a child will not show such learned adulthood if he/she has not first learned to subject him/herself to authority.
+A child is and ought to be actively involved in the educative teaching event.
+This fact came to light very clearly in Chapter Two with the discussion there of didactic-pedagogic criteria.
+The authority help for which a child has a need, to a certain extent, is not just to be formed by an adult but to have an authority space in which he can do his exploration.
+In other words, a child must be oriented in sympathetic ways by the educative teacher.
+This means that the initial authority guiding (leading) by the teacher ought to CHANGE INTO AUTHORITY-ACCOMPANIMENT.
+With this the peculiar paradox of closeness and distance in educating is reached.
+The educative teacher must make himself gradually superfluous in the educative teaching situation so that the child progressively will learn to himself realize his personal teaching possibilities.
+In other words, a child progressively must learn to show adulthood (Landman).
+However, a child will not show such learned adulthood if he has not first learned to subject himself to authority.

 A precondition for authority guiding is authority following.
-This means that authority guiding is evoked by a [child's] need for authority as this becomes manifest in an educative teaching situation.
-In this connection, the personal example of a teacher is of decisive significance.
-The personal life of a teacher, as leader of his/her pupils, must be meaningful.
-This means that the life of a teacher must be such that a child will gladly imitate it.
-Thus, for the successful and orderly course of an educative teaching event, there must be an example for a child in an educative teaching situation at home, and at school, which is worth following.
-Hence, in and out of school, a teacher must be very watchful of his/her personal life because his/her pupils continually keep an eye on him/her, irrespective of where they encounter him/her.
+This means that authority guiding is evoked by the [child's] need for authority as this becomes manifest in the educative teaching situation.
+In this connection, the personal example of the teacher is of decisive significance.
+The personal life of the teacher as leader of his pupils must be meaningful.
+This means that the life of the teacher must be such that a child will gladly imitate it.
+Thus, for the successful and orderly course of the educative teaching event there must be mention of an example for the child in the educative teaching situation at home and at school that is worth following.
+Hence, in and out of school the teacher must be very watchful of his personal life because his pupils continually keep an eye on him irrespective of where they encounter him.

-However, there is still one question which must be answered with respect to the relationship of authority in a school, and it is how must punishment (corporal punishment or verbal reprimand) be given when a pupil or pupils in a class do not sufficiently adhere to authority?
+However, there is still one question that must be answered with respect to the relationship of authority in the school and it is how must punishment (corporal punishment or verbal reprimand) be given when a pupil or pupils in a particular class do not sufficiently adhere to authority?